-I honestly can’t image how bad it is in peak tourist season when even more people fly in.
+That number is honestly insane, and it shows.
+Even in January and February, it’s really damn crowded here and I honestly can’t imagine how bad it is in peak tourist season when even more people fly in.
 You can definitely expect the main sites to have super long lines and the top restaurants to require reservations.

 Right now, though, I’m enjoying the ability to walk straight into the Hagia Sophia Museum or Topkapi Palace on a Saturday afternoon.
 Like everyone else on earth I prefer not to wait in lines or be pushed through crowds, so visiting Istanbul in the winter was a perfect solution!

 Inside the Hagia Sophia Museum